olaknowct/monster-rancher_v2/README.md

 # monster-rancher
 link : https://monster-rancher.netlify.app/

-### Configuration
-- The repo project has 2 branch.
-If you need to check my development commits, switched to master branch.
-- Otherwise gh-pages branch are product of "npm run deploy" script from package.json that automates the production build and deployment process.

 ### Description
 - I named the project as monster rancher, the app kinda like a movie(monster rancher) that i watched and used to play at early stage of my age.